MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 ### View a dependency tree

-Run `mvn dependency:tree` or `gradle dependencies --scan` to show the full dependency tree for your application, with version numbers.
-(Note that `mvn dependency:tree -Dverbose` gives more information, but may be misleading.
-For more information, see [Apache Maven Dependency Tree](https://maven.apache.org/shared/maven-dependency-tree/) in the Maven documentation.)
+Run `mvn dependency:tree` or `gradle dependencies --scan` to show the full dependency tree for your application, with version numbers. `mvn dependency:tree -Dverbose` gives more information, but may be misleading.
+For more information, see [Apache Maven Dependency Tree](https://maven.apache.org/shared/maven-dependency-tree/) in the Maven documentation.
 For each library that you suspect has a version conflict, note its version number and determine which components depend on it.

 Dependency resolution in development and production environments may work differently.
 [Apache Spark](https://spark.apache.org/docs/latest/), [Apache Flink](https://ci.apache.org/projects/flink/flink-docs-release-1.13/), [Databricks](https://databricks.com/), and IDE plugins need extra configuration for custom dependencies.
 They can also bring their own versions of Azure Client libraries or common components.
 For more information, see the following articles: